We use social skills everyday of our lives, at home, school, college, work and while out and about.

 The development social skills in typically developing youngsters happens naturally without a lot of direct instruction, they watch and learn social and communication skills.

 In children on the autism spectrum social skills are not naturally learnt, they need to be taught and social skills stories are the perfect tool to teach them with.
-So what are social skills stories? and how can Teaching children with autism using autism social skills stories benefit the child?
+So what are social skills stories? and how can teaching autistic children with social skills stories benefit the child?
 Having impairments in social skills is a common symptom of autism spectrum.
-Having deficits in communication skills both verbal and non-verbal is also a common symptom of autism spectrum.
+Having deficits in communication skills both verbal and nonverbal is also a common symptom of autism spectrum.

 For children on the autism spectrum lacking social skills can hinder their social development, parents generally struggle to find explanations of social situations that their child will understand.